Authentic Movement

 The Practice of Authentic Movement invites you to:

-• Attune to the subtle language of your body and soul, fostering profound self-awareness and a sense of presence.
+• Attune to the subtle language of your body and soul, fostering deep self-awareness and presence

-• Discover an embodied path to your own creative wellspring
+• Discover an embodied pathway to your own creative wellspring

-• Explore your stories in the safety and inspiration of the ritual container
+• Explore personal stories within the safety and inspiration of a ritual container

 Learn About Our On-going Monthly Group